chyeh/go-restful-api-example/DOCUMENT.md

 ## API Specifications

 There are several terms used in the following.
-The descriptions are as follow:
+The description are as follow:

 * `Protected`: For the API endpoints that are marked as `protected`, the access token must be set with the key `Authorization` in the **HTTP request header**.